Emanalytics7/PyPicTagger/README.md

 - `clarifai_grpc` for API access
 - `python-dotenv` for environment variable management
 - `backoff` for retry logic
+- `protobuf` essential for the underlying functionality of the clarifai_grpc library

 ### Setup
 1. Clone this repository.